J. Lee Hill Jr.

 J. Lee Hill Jr. is an ordained minister.
-He was the first Missioner, now Canon, for Racial Justice and Healing for The Episcopal Diocese of Virginia, appointed by the XIV Bishop of Virginia.
-He has served in ministry since 1999, and is an ordained minister with recognized standing in the Alliance of Baptists and the United Church of Christ.
+He was the first Missioner and Canon for Racial Justice and Healing in The Episcopal Diocese of Virginia, appointed by the XIV Bishop of Virginia.
+Hill, who currently serves as the Canon to the Ordinary and Dean of the Diocesan Ministry for Racial Justice & Healing, has served in ministry since 1999, and is an ordained minister with recognized standing in the Alliance of Baptists and the United Church of Christ.

 Education

 He attended Florida A&M and graduated from George Mason University with a Bachelor of Arts in integrative studies with a concentration in management and leadership.
 He earned a Master of Divinity from Wake Forest University, a Master of Theology from Columbia Theological Seminary, and a Doctor of Ministry from Emory University.
-He received the Bill J. Leonard Distinguished Service Award Pro Fide et Humanitate for his work and advocacy as a public theologian, and holds diplomas and certificates from Morehouse, Princeton, University of San Diego, and the Shalem Institute for Spiritual Formation.
+He received the Bill J. Leonard Distinguished Service Award Pro Fide et Humanitate for his work and advocacy as a public theologian, and holds multiple diplomas and certificates from Morehouse, Princeton, University of San Diego, and the Shalem Institute for Spiritual Formation.

-His research interests are in preaching, social justice, contemplative studies, afrofuturism, and emerging models of narrative leadership; he is a doctoral candidate for the PhD in Public Theology and Community Engagement at Hampton University.
+His research interests are in preaching, social justice, contemplative studies, afrofuturism, and emerging models of narrative leadership; he is a fellow in the Leader's Way program, through Berkeley Seminary, at Yale Divinity School.